 Go To Top

-We are convinced that Lyxor MSCI USA ETF will outperform its Morningstar Category peers over the long term.
+convinced that Lyxor MSCI USA ETF will outperform its Morningstar Category peers over the long term.
 However, there are cheaper alternatives with similar investment propositions that track US large-cap benchmarks.
 While the fund’s higher fee relative to other passive funds has not impaired the fund’s returns, it weighs on the fund’s outlook and limits our Morningstar Analyst Rating to Silver.

 With roughly 100 more constituents than the S&P 500, the MSCI USA Index provides equally broad and diversified exposure to US large-cap stocks.
 A solid body of evidence shows that it is difficult for active managers to consistently outperform U.S. large-cap benchmarks.
 As such, taking a passive approach for this exposure is sensible.